Review: Hot Milk – ‘California’s Burning’

 An angry anthem that sees Hot Milk experimenting with their sound

-Hot Milk are an up and coming punk fuelled band from Manchester who are not afraid to get political in their music.
+Hot Milk are an up and coming punk-fuelled band from Manchester who are not afraid to get political in their music.
 Starting to make a name for themselves through their catchy lyrics and roaring guitar riffs, this new single, ‘California’s Burning’, sees a different side to the band.
-They not only blend the electronic, hip-hop and heavier rock together but make all of these genres work together well to make a powerful, ferocious song.
+They blend electronic, hip-hop and heavy rock together well, making a powerful, ferocious song.

-Jim Shaw, the band’s other main vocalist, really holds his own during the song’s breakdown where he releases his anger and frustration through his screams which is a vocal style we haven’t seen from him before.
-Repeating the lyric “children of today, mavericks of tomorrow, we will build a bridge coz their minds are too narrow” it is clear that the band want to vent their anger publicly to make a stand against the policing system.
-This aggressive track has clearly been inspired by the BLM movement and is making such a powerful statement, bringing light to many issues that need to be resolved.
+Jim Shaw, the band’s other main vocalist, really holds his own during the song’s breakdown where he releases his anger and frustration through screaming, a vocal style we haven’t seen from him before.
+With Shaw’s repetition of the lyric “children of today, mavericks of tomorrow, we will build a bridge coz their minds are too narrow”, it’s clear that the band want to vent their anger publicly and make a stand against the police system.
+This aggressive track has obviously been inspired by the BLM movement and is making such a powerful statement, bringing light to many issues that need to be resolved.

 It is refreshing to see such a young band experimenting with music like this and pushing the boundaries of the rock scene, as well as creating music with a meaning.
 Hot Milk are definitely a band who should be on your radar and will certainly go on to be hugely successful.